dpuelz/MachineLearning_MSBA-WP/README.md

 - [Assignment](assignments/week1.md)

 ## Week 2: Data Visualization and Wrangling

+Overview: This week focuses on key components of data analysis: visualization and wrangling.
+We learn these concepts early in the course so they can be deployed effectively for our assignments, discussions, and other data tasks we undetake later on.
+Visualization involves plotting data to effectively address a data science question or bolster an argument with evidence.
+It is an art form that should be taken very seriously.
+Wrangling

 - Data visualization [slides](slides/week2-dataviz_UT.pdf) + data wrangling [slides](slides/week2-datawrangling_UT.pdf)
 - Textbook readings: --